jc141x/rumtricks/README.md

-isolate | Isolate the prefix by removing symbolinks to $HOME mf | Microsoft Media Foundation mono | Open-source and cross-platform implementation of the .NET Framework physx | Nvidia PhysX quicktime | Apple QuickTime update-self | Update rumtricks.sh to the latest version
+isolate | Isolate the prefix by removing symbolinks to $HOME mf | Microsoft Media Foundation mono | Open-source and cross-platform implementation of the .NET Framework remove-mono | Remove mono installation from the prefix physx | Nvidia PhysX quicktime | Apple QuickTime update-self | Update rumtricks.sh to the latest version